 Hemp seeds are high in protein and fibre, both of which can help to increase feelings of satiety.
 They’re also famously rich in omega-3 fatty acids, and because of their unique flavour, hemp seeds sweeten your salad without artificial sugar.

 Hot peppers don’t just cut calories by staving your appetite.
 Spicy peppers contain capsaicin, a substance which may be able to help you feel more satiated while boosting your metabolism.
 Capsaicin can be found in jalapenos, cayenne, and a variety of other hot peppers.

 Instead of sticking with ordinary iceberg, try a variety of different greens and herbs.
-From arugula to spinach; from radicchio to romaine; there's a world of different greens, all for the taking, out there.
-These greens all possess unique health benefits, and can add unique flavors to your salad.
-The more flavor you enjoy from greens and herbs, the less you'll need to add taste through more caloric foods.
+From arugula and spinach to radicchio and romaine, there’s a world of different greens out there that each possess unique health benefits, colours and flavours.

 Lean meat is a great way to add satiating protein without adding too much fat.
-Try adding grilled chicken to your salad; or if you prefer a vegetarian option, try tofu, seeds, or nuts.
+Try adding grilled chicken or tuna to your salad; or if you prefer a vegetarian option, tofu, quinoa, chickpeas or boiled eggs.

-If you fancy the taste of licorice you'll likely enjoy that of the uniquely tasty vegetable fennel–very similar in taste.
-If you still need more convincing, though, the vegetable reduces bloating and contributes to feelings of fullness.
+If you fancy the taste of licorice, you’ll likely enjoy that of the uniquely tasty vegetable fennel.
+Fennel not only adds flavour, but reduces bloating and contributes to feelings of fullness.

 Just as adding vegetables enchriches the flavor of your salad, fruit can also better the taste of your next salad without any added fat or refined sugar.
 A small handful of raspberries can make an average salad something special.
 Even better, it will add important nutrients into the mix.
 Chopped apples, pears, and chunks of orange all can also make for great additions.